nickbrandt/GitLab/doc/api/graphql/getting_started.md

 client-side coding against multiple APIs, reduces bandwidth, and improves response times.

 Additional benefits include:

-1. Representing data as a Graph for easier traversal
+1. Representing data as a graph for easier traversal.
-2. Single endpoint with a machine readable schema file reducing versioning complexity
+1. Single endpoint with a machine-readable schema file reduces versioning complexity.
-3. Allow the client to request for only the data it needs and nothing more
+1. Allow the client to request only the data it needs and nothing more.
-4. (Future) capability to offer `Subscriptions` for clients to get realtime updates as mutations occur
-5. Facilitate investigative querying of data
+1. Facilitate investigative querying of data.

 ### Why GraphQL vs REST
 For over 15 years, [REST has been a standard](https://en.wikipedia.org/wiki/Representational_state_transfer), object-based, programmatic access for data access from remote servers.